 Our top tip is that you try and book as early as possible.
-Eurostar ski train tickets usually go out for sale in mid-July and that's when they're at their cheapest.
+Ski train tickets usually go out for sale in mid-July and that's when they're at their cheapest.
 TGV train tickets from Paris to other French cities are normally available to buy 120 to 90 days before your travel time and, again, the earlier you book the lower the price will be.

 Travelling by train in France